MicrosoftDocs/Devices-docs/surface/surface-pro-nfc.md

 ### Supported tag types for secure authentication

-NFC on Surface Pro 10 supports the use of FIDO2.0 keys, for secure authentication across various platforms, including Windows, Microsoft Entra ID, and MSA.
+NFC on Surface Pro 10 and Surface Pro (11th Edition) supports the use of FIDO2.0 keys, for secure authentication across various platforms, including Windows, Microsoft Entra ID, and MSA.
 For passwordless sign-in options, we use Microsoft Entra's passwordless sign-in capabilities.
 To learn more about FIDO key integration with Microsoft Entra, see [Microsoft Entra passwordless sign-in.](/entra/identity/authentication/concept-authentication-passwordless#fido2-security-keys)

 The following FIDO2.0 keys are supported and recommended for use: